Putna Monastery – the resting place of Stephen the Great

 The history of Romania remembers a personality so significant that it had to be elevated to the sainthood.
 Stefan cel Mare si Sfant (Saint Stephen the Great) was one of the most important Romanian rulers, whose actions and achievements shaped the history of the land, as well as European history.
-The Putna Monastery, his final resting place, has become a prominent place of pilgrimage, a symbol of the greatness of an era.
+The Putna Monastery, his final resting place, has become a prominent place of pilgrimage and a symbol of the greatness of an era.

 From 07:00 until 19:00.